gambleprojects/gambleprojects.github/README.md

 # gambleprojects.github

-Welcome to Gamble Projects the website designed for giving people exclusive content and for testing code.
+Welcome to the Gamble Projects website!
+Gamble Projects was created to give the users useful and simple tools to help make there lives better.
+To view some of the tools visit our website.